acc-is-sponge/beat-speedrun-regulations/README.md

             "minItems": 2,
             "maxItems": 2
           },
-          "description": "This defines PP curve slopes."
+          "description": "This defines PP curve slopes.
+Only linear interpolation is supported."
         },
         "weight": {
           "type": "number",
-          "description": "Factor to be multiplied by pp of the play."
+          "description": "A weighting factor to be multiplied in order from Top Scores."
         },
         "segments": {
           "type": "object",
-          "description": "Segmentation based on pp value.",
-          "additionalProperties": {
+          "description": "List of segments.
+Keys indicate names, values indicate pp.", "additionalProperties": {
             "type": "number"
           }
         },
         "modifiersOverride": {
           "type": "object",
-          "description": "Overriding modifiers factor.
+          "description": "Overriding modifiers factors.
 It is used to disable positive modifiers for example.", "properties": {
             "NoPause": {
               "type": "number",